compwron/compwron.github.io/_posts/2019-12-10-mental-health-days.md

 "If you wake up sneezing your face off, don't come to the office.
 If you wake up and you feel poorly in an equivalent way, don't come into the office"

-There are different kinds of "not feeling well."
+There are different kinds of "not feeling well".
 If you need to run to the bathroom every five minutes, you will be both

 1. not able to do a large percentage of the amount of work that you usually do and